Ericawanja/Javascript-Data-structure-and-Algorithms/Linked Lists/README.md

  # Linked Lists
-Linked list is a linear data structure were the items, commonly referred to as nodes, have links to other items.
+Linked list is a linear data structure with  items(nodes) with links pointing to other items in the list.
-The are three types of linked lists, namely single linked list, doublty linked lists and circular linked list.
+The are three types of linked lists:
+   - Singly linked list - the nodes have one pointer to the next item in the list.
+The last node points to null.
+   - Doubly linked lists - every node has two pointers, one pointing to the previous element in the list and the other pointer pointing to the next element.
+   - Circular linked list - The last node points to the first element in the list.

 In this article we will be looking at singly linked list.

 An item in singly linked list has two main parts.
-The first part holds the data value while the other parts contains a linke to the next item.
+The first part holds the data value while the other parts contains a link to the next item.
 However, the last item has nothing to point to thus its next value is null.

 ![src:https://www.geeksforgeeks.org/data-structures/linked-list/](./images/Linkedlist.png)

 ## Why and when to use the Linked lists

+Linked lists are recomended if you have a list of objects with links to the next item in the list.
+Its main advantage is;
  - Easy insertion

- Inserting an element in array is quite expensive because you will have to shift all other items. similarly, deleting an element in array, will leave holes or else you will have to shift the positions of the elements after the removed element.
+ Inserting an element in array is quite expensive because you will have to shift all other items.
+Similarly, deleting an element in array, will leave holes or else you will have to shift the positions of the elements after the removed element.

- However when using the Linked List you can easily transverse the list and insert the node at the required position.
+ However when using the Linked List you can easily transverse a list and insert or remove  a node at the required position.
 ## Drawbacks of linked lists

 1. Does not support random access of elements.
 Thus, you will have to transverse through the list sequentially from the first element.
 This can be quite time consuming especially on the worst case.
  ## How to create a linked list

 As you might have noted from the above diagram, every item in the linked list has the data part and link to the next value.
  Below is a code template for a node (data item) in linked list.
+You can check the complete code snippets used [here](https://github.com/Ericawanja/Javascript-Data-structure-and-Algorithms/blob/main/Linked%20Lists/Leetcode%20Linked%20list%20problems/LinkedList.js)
  ```javascript
  class Node {
   constructor(val, next = null) {